worldcoin/world-id-docs/docs/js/15-telemetry.md

 - `wid connection established`.
 When the connection to the user's WLD app is established.
 We include the number of seconds it took from the previous step.
 - `wid verification success`.
 When the complete World ID process is successful.
 - `wid verification failed`.
 When the complete World ID process fails.
 We include the `errorCode` here too.
 - `$exception`.
-When an unhandled exception occurrs in the package.
+When an unhandled exception occurs in the package.
 We include the error message and the stack trace.

 ### Attributes captured